multiverse-os/oht/README.md

 * *Service Discovery* - currently there is no practical way for peers to connect without leveraging a a trusted seed for peers.
 One possible solution is leveraging a separate larger established DHT to maintain a list of potential peers.
 * *Consensus* - It would be preferable to to have some optional method of consensus for DHT settings over hard coding the settings.
 One possible solution is leveraging a seperate larger established DHT to maintain a cryptographically verified configuration.

+## Building Decentralized Applications
+The best way to use the codebase in its current stage is to fork the repository.

+The goal is for oht to be analagous to Rails for creating web applications: oht would be a framework for creating decentalized applications.
+This would include tools to build a boilerplate project, or possibly a package of configuration files and templates that can be loaded into the client.

 ## Contribute

 Everyone is encouraged to test out the software, report bugs and submit pull requests.